-Celine Parreñas Shimizu, film scholar and filmmaker, is Dean of the Division of the Arts at the University of California at Santa Cruz.
+Celine Parreñas Shimizu, film scholar and filmmaker, is Dean of the Division of Arts and Distinguished Professor of Film and Digital Media at the University of California at Santa Cruz.
 She is formerly Professor and Director of the School of Cinema at San Francisco State University and Professor of Asian American, Feminist and Film and Media Studies at UC Santa Barbara where she was Chair of the Senior Women’s Council.
-She was also a Visiting Professor in Film and Digital Media at UCSC in 2013.
+She was also a Visiting Professor in Film and Digital Media at UC Santa Cruz in 2013.

-Sole-authored books include The Proximity of Other Skins (Oxford, 2020), Straitjacket Sexualities (Stanford, 2012), and The Hypersexuality of Race (Duke, 2007) which won Best Book in Cultural Studies from the Association for Asian American Studies in 2009.
+Sole-authored books include The Movies of Racial Childhoods (Duke, 2024), The Proximity of Other Skins (Oxford, 2020), Straitjacket Sexualities (Stanford, 2012), and The Hypersexuality of Race (Duke, 2007) which won Best Book in Cultural Studies from the Association for Asian American Studies in 2009.
 She co-edited The Feminist Porn Book (The Feminist Press, 2013) and The Unwatchability of Whiteness (Brill, 2018).
-Her new book The Movies of Racial Childhoods: Screening Self-Sovereignty in Asian / America, is forthcoming from Duke University Press.

 She received her Ph.D. in Modern Thought and Literature from Stanford University, her M.F.A. in Film Directing and Production from UCLA School of Theater, Film and Television and her B.A. in Ethnic Studies from U.C.
 Berkeley.